2022 Madrid NATO summit: Venue and security

-The summit will be held at Pavilions 9 and 10 of the IFEMA fairgrounds.
-Over 25,000 police agents were expected to be deployed in the city.
+The summit was held at Pavilions 9 and 10 of the IFEMA fairgrounds.
+Over 25,000 police agents were deployed in the city.
 The celebration of Madrid's LGBT Pride was postponed one week due to the summit.
 The Spanish Ministries of Interior and Foreign Affairs allocated around €37 million without public tender for security enhancement of the summit, including the acquisition of 6,000 taser chargers.

 2022 Strategic Concept

 NATO's strategic concept, the 10-year blueprint underpinning the alliance's security challenges in the evolving global landscape and outlining the NATO political and military tasks set to address them, was adopted at the summit, thereby replacing the strategic concept adopted at the 2010 Lisbon summit.
 The 2010 document makes mention of "peace in the Euro-Atlantic area" and "the threat of a conventional attack on NATO territory [being] low", showing the outdated nature of the previous strategic concept.
 Gitanas Nausėda, the president of Lithuania, wants the next strategic concept to consider Russia a "long-term threat to the entire Euro-Atlantic area."
 The United States hopes the document will also have forceful language on China.

 The strategic blueprint updated Russia's status (hitherto considered a "strategic partner") as the "most significant and direct threat to Allies' security and to peace and stability in the Euro-Atlantic area".
 Likewise, China was described in the document as a challenge to allies' "interests, security and values".